afontcu/afontcu.dev/content/blog/wip.md

 We tend to work in large chunks.
 Imagine a customer ordering 50 coffees.
 That surely takes a while, right?

+*This turned into a software development metaphor.
+Who would've thought!*

 ## You can see where I'm going, here

-Every software development team (and a software-based company) has a limited capacity.
-Pushing more work into it won't make it faster – quite the opposite.
+A software development team (and a software-based company) has a limited capacity.
+Pushing more work into it won't make it faster – just like a coffee shop.
 It will inevitably lead to lower quality.

-Wow, this turned into a software metaphor.
-Who would've thought!

 The coffee shop is our team, and we replace "customers" by "features".

 The number of customers waiting, then, is the total tasks we're currently working on.

-The time spent by tasks is the lead time, that is, the total time
+The amount of features (customers) passing into and out of the system is the throughput of the system.

-Finally, the speed at which features get out is the lead time.
+Finally, the average amount of time a feature spends in the system is known as lead time.

 Soo, replacing concepts in the formula above…